A Chipmunk Reunion

-A Chipmunk Reunion is a 1985 animated special produced by Bagdasarian Productions, in association with Ruby-Spears Enterprises, and is spun off of NBC's popular animated series, Alvin & the Chipmunks, starring the Chipmunks and the Chipettes.
+A Chipmunk Reunion is a 1985 animated television special produced by Bagdasarian Productions, in association with Ruby-Spears Enterprises, and is spun off of NBC's popular animated series, Alvin & the Chipmunks, starring the Chipmunks and the Chipettes.

 The special originally aired on NBC on Saturday April 13, 1985, as a primetime special, in between seasons two and three of the series.
 When the series went into syndication in the fall of 1988, this special was included in the syndication package as a regular episode.

 Plot

 Alvin, Simon and Theodore argue about when exactly they were born.
 But not even their adoptive father, Dave Seville, knows the exact date (he celebrates their birthday on the day he found them), so Alvin decides that the only way to find out would be to look for their long lost mother.
 When Dave comes downstairs the next morning and sees the Chipettes in the house (the boys asked them to look after Dave), he realizes that the boys went to find their mother, and fears that they could get hurt by wild animals in the forest.
 So, he sets out to find them, while the girls join him on his search.

 Meanwhile, as the boys search the forest, they imagine what their mother might be like (except Alvin, who wonders why their mother abandoned them), while asking other forest animals about her (with no such luck).
 Later that night, the boys decide to go home, when they encounter a wild boar that chases them into a log, then grabs the log and throws it to the bottom of a mountainside, knocking them unconscious.
 However, someone finds them, and takes them into their home.

 When the boys wake up the next day, they find themselves inside the home of their long lost mother named Vinny, who is happy to see her boys again.
 Meanwhile, Dave and the Chipettes are right on the boys' trail, while Dave wonders why they left him.
 However, the girls assure him that just because the boys are looking for their mother, it doesn't mean that they don't love him anymore.
 Back at Vinny's home, the boys reminisce with her about when they were babies, and then she tucks them in with a tendersweet lullaby that she used to sing to them when they were babies.

 The next morning, a bitter Alvin claims that Vinny never loved him and his brothers to begin with, because she left them on a stranger's doorstep.
 However, Vinny then explains that she had her reasons for doing this, those reasons being that the boys were too young to survive the long winter, and that there was a severe food shortage.
 However, she knew of a man (Dave Seville) who was very kind to the forest animals, and had no choice but to leave them with him.
 She then admits that giving them up was the hardest thing she ever had to do.